edibotopic/edibotopic-website/content/experience/_index.md

 <div class="tab-panel" data-tab="publications">

-I've published over 60 articles on topics ranging from educational software and food science to philosophy.
-My publications have been cited over 1800 times.
-Four of my articles have over 100 citations.
+I've published about 60 articles in journals and books.
+I have been cited over 1800 times, with four of my articles receiving over 100 citations.

 Here are some examples: